jackbergus/jackbergus.github.io/projects.md

+---
+layout: page
+title: Projects
+subtitle: both as a Computer Scientists and Programmer
+---

 This page contains some projects regarding both my research duties and my personal interests.
 During my PhD Courses, I was involved in other projects, such as: